-Press this button to change the display from odometer to either of two trip odometer settings.
-The letter "A" or "B" will appear when in the trip odometer mode.
-Push in and hold the button for two seconds to reset the trip odometer to 0 miles (km).
-The odometer must be in TRIP mode to reset it.
+Press this button to change the odometer line (bottom line) in the Electronic Vehicle Information Center (EVIC) from odometer to Trip Odometer A to Trip Odometer B and back to odometer.
+Push in and hold the button for two seconds to reset the displayed trip odometer to 0 miles (km).
+The trip odometer must be displayed to reset it.